 In order to qualify for this benefit program, you must be a resident of the state of Missouri, a citizen of the United States or an alien admitted to this country for permanent residence, have resources that do not exceed $3,000, and be responsible for heating/cooling costs.

-In order to qualify you must also have an annual household income (before taxes) that is below the following amounts:
+In order to qualify, you must have an annual household income (before taxes) that is below the following amounts:

 |Household Size*||Maximum Income Level (Per Year)|

-Your Next StepsThe following information will lead you to the next steps to apply for this benefit.
+Your Next StepsThe following information will lead you to the next steps to apply for this program.

+For more information on how to apply for this program, download the Heating and Cooling Assistance Instructions & Application document.
 Included in this information is a list of agencies under "Where to go for help" that you can contact to request an application be sent to you if you are unable to print this from the web site.

 Program Contact Information

 Telephone inquiries can be made by calling:573-751-3221